LinXiaoya0228/semiconductor-fault-detection/README.md

 ## 📜 License
 This documentation is shared under the MIT License.
 The underlying implementation and data remain the property of GlobalFoundries.
-* **Machine Learning:** Scikit-Learn (One-Class SVM), PyTorch (LSTM/CNN Benchmarks), Optuna (Hyperparameter Tuning)
-* **Visualization:** Matplotlib, Seaborn

-## 📜 License
-This documentation is shared under the MIT License.
-The underlying implementation and data remain the property of GlobalFoundries.